2012 NCATE/CTC Accreditation Site Visit News

 The School of Education at Sonoma State University views accreditation as a process for assessing and enhancing academic and educational quality through candidate assessment and peer review.
 Like all CSU programs, we engage in ongoing evaluation, review, and improvement efforts every academic year.
 We are proud of our stellar record and solid program evaluations.

 Accreditation informs the public that the accredited college or university operates at a high level of educational quality and integrity.
 Our process includes a mandated review conducted by the California Commission on Teacher Credentialing (CTC).
-The School of Education credential programs achieved the first joint accreditation by NCATE and CCTC in 2005, then most recently reaccredited in 2012.
+The School of Education credential programs achieved the first joint accreditation by NCATE and CCTC in 2005, again in 2012, then most recently reaccredited by the CTC in 2020.

 The California Commission on Teacher Credentialing (CTC)